 The Nikon historical society online - Articles, bulletin board and links about the history of Nippon Kogaku and Nikon, and their equipment.
 The bulletin board is not very active, but still a useful reference.

-The macrolenses collection database - An online database of almost every existing photomacrographic lens (especially older ones), with pictures of lenses, technical data and often also scanned data sheets.
-Also a large assortment of special-purpose lenses, especially those designed for UV and IR photography.
-It concentrates especially on old equipment no longer in production.
-It contains little or no information about "normal" macro lenses (i.e., those mounted in barrels that focus between infinity and 1:1).
-It contains virtually no text besides technical data, so you must know what you are looking for.
-If you do, this is the best reference, period.
-Warning: this is a slow server, so be patient.
+The macrolenses collection database - An online database of almost every legacy photomacrographic lens, with pictures of lenses, technical data and often also scanned data sheets.
+Also a large assortment of special-purpose legacy lenses, especially those designed for UV and IR photography.
+It contains very little or no information about "normal" macro lenses (i.e., those mounted in barrels that focus between infinity and 1:1), and nothing at all about the dozens of models of modern macro lenses that most photographers use.
+The descriptions are teutonically concise and contain virtually no text besides technical lens data directly imported from a database.
+If this is what you need, this site is the best reference, period.
+If you need more articulated information and advice, look elsewhere.
+No noticeable updates of contents in almost two decades.
+Has occasionally been offline for long periods.

-Red Book Nikkor Aid International - A web site by a Japanese collector specializing on unusual lenses made by Nippon Kogaku and Nikon.
-Includes much information not found elsewhere, especially on exotic lenses hardly ever mentioned elsewhere.
+Red Book Nikkor - A web site by a Japanese collector specializing in unusual lenses made by Nippon Kogaku and Nikon.
+Includes much information not found elsewhere, especially on exotic legacy lenses hardly ever mentioned anywhere else.

 Books